SWEN900072021/Resources/project/2021/project_description.md

 ## Late Submissions

-Unless an extension is in place, a 10% penalty will be applied to every day you delay your submission (Checklist, RELEASE TAG and/or Deployment).
+Unless an extension is in place, a 10% penalty will be applied to every day you delay your submission (checklist, RELEASE TAG, and/or deployment).

 Example: Part 2 - Deadline September 27, 9AM